yasaswinigongati/recipe-finder/README.md

 🔹python app.py

-Enter a recipe name and click Search..
+Enter a recipe name and click Search.